troy-lamerton/artificial-general-intelligence/README.md

 ### Values

+Fairness (maybe)

-These could be set by democratic vote.
-Initially they shall be owned by the lead contributor.
+These should be set by democratic vote?
+Only if people understand what they need enough already though.
+A person needs to know their own values before they impose values on another.

 ### Monitoring